hussamsh/Nova/README.md

 [![Product Name Screen Shot][product-screenshot]]()

-*Nova offers three chaotic maps that can be used for encryption / decryption*
+*Nova currently implements three chaotic maps*
 * **Logistic map**
   Based on Robert May's [work](https://www.researchgate.net/publication/237005499_Simple_Mathematical_Models_With_Very_Complicated_Dynamics) back in 1976, the logistic map is the most iconic and heavily researched chaotic maps in his history.
 * **Double humped map**
   Popularized by [Coiteux](https://core.ac.uk/download/pdf/61733598.pdf) in 2014, the double humped map shows a double hump in it's first iteration - hence the name - and exhibits some unique behavior that mkes it highly suitable for cryptogragic operations.
-* **Tent map**
+* **Hénon map**
-    Based on Robert May's [work](https://www.researchgate.net/publication/237005499_Simple_Mathematical_Models_With_Very_Complicated_Dynamics) back in 1976, the logistic map is the most iconic and heavily researched chaotic maps in his history.
+    Another widely recognized map, introduced by Micheal Hénon as a simplified model of the Poincaré section of the Lorenz model.
 <!-- **To avoid retyping too much info.
 Do a search and replace with your text editor for the following:** !-->
 <!-- `github_username`, `repo`, `twitter_handle`, `email`  -->